-3) You’ve had to search through stacks of dusty filing cabinets to find a PSV before.
+3) You’ve had to search through stacks of dusty filing cabinets to find a primary source verification.

 This is probably one of the most egregious signs that your license verification process needs an update, because it means that you don’t have a digital document storage infrastructure in place.

 Printing and storing hundreds of thousands of documents isn’t just taxing on your budget (square footage needed to house the documents, printing costs, etc.), but it’s also taxing on the environment.

 You shouldn’t have to trek to the hospital basement to find what you need.
 Digital solutions exist that securely store the information and make it much easier to retrieve than the traditional print-and-store methods of the past.

 If you found yourself relating to any of these situations, then it’s time to rethink how you’re verifying licenses.
 It’s easy if you know where to start!

 In EverCheck’s exclusive resource, The 7 Best Practices for License Verification, we offer valuable insights on how to take your license verification process from satisfactory to great.
 We also suggest what key features you should look for if you’re vetting automation software (because not all solutions are created equal).